kids-first/kf-api-study-creator/docs/cavatica.rst

 Volume Mounting
 ---------------

-New projects created through new studies or directly for existing studies may automatically have the study's bucket attached in Cavatica for ease of access when setting up a new project.
-Delivery projects will have volumes mounted using the :py:data:`CAVATICA_READ_ACCESS_KEY` and :py:data:`CAVATICA_READ_SECRET_KEY` key-pair to ensure that files may only be copied and read from the bucket.
-Analysis projects utilize the :py:data:`CAVATICA_READWRITE_ACCESS_KEY` and :py:data:`CAVATICA_READWRITE_SECRET_KEY` key pair so that results from analysis may be stored back into the buckets.

-To utilize this feature, the :py:data:`FEAT_CAVATICA_MOUNT_VOLUMES` flag should be set in addition to the :py:data:`FEAT_CAVATICA_CREATE_PROJECTS` flag.
+A bucket will be created for new studies as part of the study creation flow given that :py:data:`FEAT_BUCKETSERVICE_CREATE_BUCKETS` is enabled.
+This bucket may optionally be added as a volume during the study creation flow by enabling :py:data:`FEAT_CAVATICA_MOUNT_VOLUMES` and providing S3 credentials in the configuration given with the :py:data:`CAVATICA_READWRITE_ACCESS_KEY` and :py:data:`CAVATICA_READWRITE_SECRET_KEY` key-pair.

+The new Cavatica volume will be added to the account of the token given by :py:data:`CAVATICA_HARMONIZATION_TOKEN` with full privileges and the account specified by :py:data:`CAVATICA_DELIVERY_ACCOUNT` will be added as a user with read and copy permissions.